Braillerunner

 We settled on Braillerunner for a few reasons:

-The play on "trail running" was just irresistible, and it reminded us of Temple Run and the fast-paced mobile games of the early 2010s.
+The play on "trail running" was just irresistible.
+As an added bonus, it reminded us of Temple Run and the fast-paced mobile games of the early 2010s.

-The 90s retro nostalgia aesthetic also caters to both our target personas.
-Namely:
+The 90s retro nostalgia aesthetic also caters to both our target personas:

-B) Modern elementary school kids themselves, whose popular media also includes a modern low-res resurgence (found in games like Undertale and Minecraft).
+Modern elementary school kids themselves, whose popular media also includes a modern resurgence of the lo-res, old school game aesthetic (found in games like Undertale and Minecraft).

 UI Kit